 Frequently Asked ELECTION Questions

 Are you ready for Election Day?
-As you prepare for the upcoming election on Tuesday, Nov.
-3, check out the City Clerk’s office answers to frequently asked questions.
+As you prepare for the upcoming election, check out the City Clerk’s office answers to frequently asked questions.

 Where can I find credible information about the election?
 Voters can find comprehensive, accurate election information on the online Michigan Voter Information Center.
 There, you can: